ValleyBell/MidiConverters/README.md

 The "RO" signature must be at byte 0x0C.
 (I apparently ripped some bytes from the memory block header.)
 MI1-Midi_Data.7z contains the files that I used with the converter.

+## mmu2mid
+This tool converts Wolfteam MMU music files to standard MIDIs.

+I made this tool to be able to convert the music of the 3 PC-98 Wolfteam games that *don't* use the MF format for MIDI music.

+Just like most other Wolfteam music formats, the MMU format is based on the RCP format.
+This one in particular appears to just be RCP with a smaller file and track headers.
+ZAN3.MTN (from Zan 3 on the PC-98) is also just a .CM6 file with the first 0C4h bytes being cut off.

 ## msdrv2mid
 This tool converts songs from PC-98 games that use the MsDRV sound driver to MIDI.